Lactic acid fermentation: Sour beer

 Lactic acid is a component in the production of sour beers, including Lambics and Berliner Weisses.

 Yogurt

 The main method of producing yogurt is through the lactic acid fermentation of milk with harmless bacteria.
 The primary bacteria used are typically Lactobacillus bulgaricus and Streptococcus thermophilus, and United States as well as European law requires all yogurts to contain these two cultures (though others may be added as probiotic cultures).
 These bacteria produce lactic acid in the milk culture, decreasing its pH and causing it to congeal.
 The bacteria also produce compounds that give yogurt its distinctive flavor.
 An additional effect of the lowered pH is the incompatibility of the acidic environment with many other types of harmful bacteria.

 For a probiotic yogurt, additional types of bacteria such as Lactobacillus acidophilus are also added to the culture.

-In vegetables

-Lactic acid bacteria (LAB) already exists as part of the natural flora in most vegetables.
-Lettuce and cabbage were examined to determine the types of lactic acid bacteria that exist in the leaves.
-Different types of LAB will produce different types of silage fermentation, which is the fermentation of the leafy foliage.
-Silage fermentation is an anaerobic reaction that reduces sugars to fermentation byproducts like lactic acid.

-Physiological
+Physiology

+Microbiomes

 Lactobacillus fermentation and accompanying production of acid provides a protective vaginal microbiome that protects against the proliferation of pathogenic organisms.